Norman Orentreich: Sued

-The Orentreich Foundation for the Advancement of Science
+Biology of Aging and The Orentreich Foundation for the Advancement of Science

+As an undergraduate student, Orentreaich learned of experiments done by Nobel laureate Alexis Carrell that showed that the rate of wound healing declined with age, and that the rate of cell proliferation in tissue culture could be increased by the addition of blood serum from younger donors or decreased using serum from older donors.

 In 1961, Orentreich founded the Orentreich Foundation for the Advancement of Science (OFAS), a biomedical research organization.
-OFAS has done work on aging, cancer and dermatology.
+OFAS has done work on the biology of aging, cancer and dermatology.
+One of his first experiments there was to replicate Carrell's result.
+He was optimistic for hormone replacement therapy as a means to retard the aging process, and studied th potential role of "metabolic toxins" such as soluble tumor necrosis factor receptor 2 in aging, the role of glucose metabolism in Alzheimer's disease, as well as hyperinsulinemia, methionine restriction, and autoimmune diseases of the skin in aging.

 Beginning in 1964, a group of members of the Kaiser Permanente integrated care delivery system in the northern California region participated in a program conducted by Kaiser Permanente that involved broad-spectrum physical examinations, including blood testing.
 Kaiser Permanente continued to maintain a portion of the blood serum specimens for use in future health research.
 Starting in 1980 and continuing until 2012, OFAS contributed the resources and services that were required to retain and maintain the KP-OFAS Serum Repository.
 In particular, OFAS validated the chemical integrity of the retained serum and catalogued the specimens and their coded data in a computer database so they could be retrieved efficiently and used productively in health research studies.

 In celebration of the bicentennial of the United States, the Orentreich foundation was called upon to study hairs belonging to President George Washington to determine the blood type of America's first president.
 After seeking out the assistance and expertise of Dr. M. Mitsuo Yokoyama it was determined that Washington had B type blood.